MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence on-premises connector.
 It supplements the general instructions provided in [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md).

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence on-premises Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence on-premises Microsoft Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started